laravel/forge-docs/1.0/servers/cookbook.md

 ## Upgrading Nginx

 The latest version of Nginx is installed by Forge when a new server is provisioned.
-However, as your server ages, you may wish to upgrade the version of Nginx.
+However, as your server ages, you may wish to upgrade the installed version of Nginx.
 You may do so using the following commands:

 ```bash
 sudo apt-get install -y --only-upgrade nginx